 For more information on our current practice, and on when we may apply an MVR please see Market Value Reduction - a clear explanation.

 Can I change my investments?

-Yes, you can switch your money between funds at any time.
-We don't currently charge you for this but if this changes in the future we'll let you know.
+You can switch your money between funds at any time.
+We won't charge you for this.
+If this changes in the future we'll let you know.